 - A member of the retired Reserve who is qualified for non-regular retirement under 10 U.S.C., Chapter 1223

 - Not eligible for, or enrolled in, the Federal Employees Health Benefits (FEHB) program

-- Family members of qualified Retired Reserve members
+- Family member of a qualified Retired Reserve member

-- The sponsor was covered by TRICARE Retired Reserve when he or she died.
+- They were covered by Tricare Retired Reserve when they died.